SinTh0r4s/ExampleMod1.7.10/README.md

 Check out the [`example-access-transformers`](https://github.com/SinTh0r4s/ExampleMod1.7.10/tree/example-access-transformers) brach for a working example!

 __Warning:__ Access Transformers are bugged and will deny you any sources for the decompiled minecraft!
-Your development environment will still work, you might face some inconveniences.
+Your development environment will still work, but you might face some inconveniences.
 For example, IntelliJ will not permit searches in dependencies without attached sources.

 ### Mixins